 Frequently Asked Questions

-For many years, Jubilee JumpStart’s Building Block Breakfast helped both bring our community together and raise needed funds to help the organization sustain itself.
-However, in order to meet the current and future needs of the organization and our families, we needed to re-envision the kind of event we wanted to put on.
-If 2020 and 2021 has taught us anything, it is that JJS is blessed to be surrounded by heroes of all shapes and sizes.
-And we needed each of them to navigate the pandemic, economic crash, and still keep an eye on a brighter future.
+If 2020 and 2021 have taught us anything, it is that JJS is blessed to be surrounded by heroes of all shapes and sizes.
+And we needed each of them to navigate the pandemic, care for our JJS children and families, and still keep an eye on a brighter future.

-To that end, we are excited to announce our new event - the Heroes Ball.
-Our new, nighttime event - a hybrid of in-person and virtual in 2021 - will be a celebration of the children, parents, and supporters who make Jubile JumpStart a thriving community.
-The event will be held in-person on May 26th over Zoom for supporters in DC and across the country.
-A small, live event will take place blocks away from the Center at the Line Hotel’s elegant terrace.
+To that end, we created the Heroes Ball.
+Our nighttime event is a celebration of the children, parents, and supporters who make Jubile JumpStart a thriving community.
+The event will be held in person on May 18th at Hamilton Live (also available to stream.)